SlopCrew/WinterlandArchive/experiments/PlayableEditor/README.md

 ## Sales Pitch

-Why the heck would we want to load a big project into the editor?
+Why the heck would we want to load a heavy project into the editor?

 Having the game in editor has some benefits.